-Having a bad neck doesn't have to mean you can't ever have a six pack.
+Having a bad neck doesn't have to mean you can't ever have a six-pack.
 Depending on the injury, there are still many abdominal exercises you can do that won't cause any further trauma to your neck area.
+Core strength is key in preventing neck pain, says Harvard Health Publishing.
 Just remember that, as it is with all abdominal exercises, it is very important that you keep your abs contracted and control each and every movement.
-This will not only lessen your chance of injury, it will also ensure that you're strengthening the muscles that are actually supposed to be working.
+This will not only lessen your chance of injury, but it will also ensure that you're strengthening the muscles that are actually supposed to be working.

 A good starter abdominal exercise for someone with a neck injury is the bent-knee reverse crunch because it doesn't require any upper body work other than core contraction to stabilize the body.
 Lie supine on the floor with your knees bent and feet flat on the floor.
 Contract your abdominal muscles, flatten your lower back into the floor and rest your arms at your sides.
 Keep your knees bent and your core engaged as you draw your knees into your chest.
 Pause and return your feet to the floor without allowing your lower back to rise off the floor.

 Similar to the bent-knee reverse crunch, the leg raise doesn't require any work from the muscles above your stomach.
 However, it does require a lot of control from the lower abdominals and flexibility of the legs.
 Start by lying supine on the floor and draw your knees into your chest before extending your legs straight above your hips.
 Contract your abdominal muscles to flatten your back into the floor.